 Rodents can be more than just a nuisance; they pose serious health risks and can cause significant damage to your home.
 The best way to avoid these issues is to prevent rodents from entering your house in the first place.
-To do this, you’ll need to seal potential entry points, eliminate food sources, and maintain a clean and tidy environment both inside and outside your home.
-By taking these proactive steps, you can keep your home rodent-free and protect your family from the dangers these pests bring.
+To do this, learning how to keep rodents out of your house starts with sealing entry points, removing food sources, and maintaining a clean environment.

 Seal Entry Points

-Rodents can squeeze through surprisingly small openings, so it’s crucial to seal any gaps or cracks around your home.
+Rodents can squeeze through surprisingly small openings, so it’s crucial to seal any gaps or cracks around your home, one of the most reliable ways to prevent rodents from entering your house.
 Here’s how:

 Eliminate Food Sources

 Rodents are always on the lookout for food, and if they find it in your home, they’ll be more likely to stay.
+Proper food storage is essential if you want to keep mice out of your house, since even small crumbs can attract them indoors.
 To eliminate food sources:

 Maintain a Clean Environment